recalbox/mk_arcade_joystick_rpi/README.md

 -------------
 The RaspberryPi is an amazing tool I discovered a month ago.
 The RetroPie project made me want to build my own Arcade Cabinet with simple arcade buttons and joysticks.

+So i started to wire my joysticks and buttons to my raspberry pi, and I wrote the first half of this driver in order to wire my joysticks and buttons directly to the RPi GPIOs.

-The Raspberry Pi Board B Rev 2 has a maximum of 21 usable GPIOs, not enough to wire all the 28 switches (2 joystick and 20 buttons) that a standard panel requires.
+However, the Raspberry Pi Board B Rev 2 has a maximum of 21 usable GPIOs, not enough to wire all the 28 switches (2 joystick and 20 buttons) that a standard panel requires.

 A hardware solution
 -------------